LAND ROVER DISCOVERY 2.0 TD4 180 HSE Luxury 5dr Auto

-8'' colour display screen, Front Parking Aid, Gesture tailgate, PAS, Rear parking aid, Service interval indicator, Trip computer, 2x usb sockets in 2nd row and 1 usb socket in 3rd row, Bluetooth connectivity including audio streaming, DAB Digital radio, Steering wheel mounted audio controls, USB connection located in centre console, Auto dimming interior mirror, Automatic headlamp levelling, Automatic headlights with high beam assist, Body coloured bumpers, Electric front/rear windows, Electric/heated/folding door mirrors with memory, Fixed panoramic glass sunroof, Front fog lamps, Headlight washer jets, Heated windscreen, Illuminated Aluminium Tread Plates, Rain sensitive windscreen wipers, Rear wiper, 10 way electric driver and front passenger seats with lumbar adjust and memory, 2 seats in 3rd row, 2nd row folding rear centre armrest, 3rd row vents for climate control, Air quality sensor, Centre console with sliding front armrest, Climate front and heated rear seats, Customer configurable interior mood lighting, Driver and front passenger seat memory with 10 way electric seats, Driver seat lumbar adjustment, Dual zone climate control with AQS, Front and rear headrests, Heated leather steering wheel, Illuminated vanity mirrors, Isofix child seat preparation, Loadspace cover, Luggage area stowage rails, Premium carpet mats, Row 2 passenger air vents, Slide/recline 2nd row seats, Tilt/reach adjustable steering wheel, Twin cupholders in rear centre armrest, Windsor leather upholstery, 3 point seatbelts on all seats, ABS, CBC - (Cornering brake control), Collision mitigation braking system, Driver/Front Passenger airbags, Drivers knee airbag, Electronic brake force distribution, Electronic parking brake, Emergency brake assist, ESP + traction control, Pedestrian airbag system, Side and curtain airbags for front and 2nd row seats, Tyre pressure monitoring system, Immobiliser, Keyless entry, Locking wheel nuts, Perimeter alarm with volume sensing, Diesel particulate filter,Land Rover Discovery Sport 2.0 TD4 180 HSE Luxury 5dr Auto
+Cruise control, Front Parking Aid, InControl remote, Land Rover InControl apps, Lane departure warning system, Park assist - Parallel, perpendicular and parking exit, PAS, Power tailgate, Rear parking aid, Rear view camera, Service interval indicator, Trip computer, 2x usb sockets in 2nd row and 1 usb socket in 3rd row, Bluetooth connectivity including audio streaming, DAB Digital radio, Steering wheel mounted audio controls, USB connection located in centre console, Auto dimming interior mirror, Automatic headlamp levelling, Automatic headlights with high beam assist, Body coloured bumpers, Electric front/rear windows, Electric/heated/folding door mirrors with memory, Fixed panoramic glass sunroof, Front fog lamps, Headlight washer jets, Heated windscreen, Illuminated Aluminium Tread Plates, Rain sensitive windscreen wipers, Rear wiper, 10 way electric driver and front passenger seats with lumbar adjust and memory, 2 seats in 3rd row, 2nd row 60/40 split/fold, 2nd row folding rear centre armrest, 3rd row vents for climate control with 3rd row USB charging point, Centre console with sliding front armrest, Climate front and heated rear seats, Customer configurable interior mood lighting, Driver and front passenger seat memory with 10 way electric seats, Driver seat lumbar adjustment, Dual zone climate control with AQS, Front and rear headrests, Heated leather steering wheel, Illuminated vanity mirrors, Isofix child seat preparation, Loadspace cover, Luggage area stowage rails, Premium carpet mats, Row 2 passenger air vents, Slide/recline 2nd row seats, Tilt/reach adjustable steering wheel, Windsor leather upholstery, 3 point seatbelts on all seats, ABS, CBC - (Cornering brake control), Collision mitigation braking system, Driver/Front Passenger airbags, Drivers knee airbag, Electronic brake force distribution, Electronic parking brake, Emergency brake assist, ESP + traction control, Pedestrian airbag system, Side and curtain airbags for front and 2nd row seats, Tyre pressure monitoring system, Immobiliser, Keyless entry, Locking wheel nuts, Perimeter alarm with volume sensing, Diesel particulate filter,Land Rover Discovery Sport 2.0 TD4 180 HSE Luxury 5dr Auto

 United Kingdom